 The musuem downstairs at Sally Lunn

 Total honesty – the buns themselves are not that great.
 They’re very plain bread with an assortment of different toppings available.
-However, for me it was worth the experience to sit in a shop that was so unchanged from its heyday, eating the same food as people would have eaten over 300 years ago.
+However, I absolutely loved the experience of sitting in a shop that was so unchanged from its heyday, eating the same food as people would have eaten over 300 years ago.

 Weir in front of a bridge with shops